norcams/iaas/docs/team/operations/local-repo.rst

-snapshots  Snapshots       Regular (usually daily) snapshots of data in repo                                              https://download.iaas.uio.no/uh-iaas/snapshots test       Test repo       Pointer to a specific snapshot in time, usually newer than `prod`                              https://download.iaas.uio.no/uh-iaas/test prod       Production repo Pointer to a specific snapshot in time with well-tested data, used in production environments  https://download.iaas.uio.no/uh-iaas/prod
+snapshots  Snapshots       Regular (usually daily) snapshots of data in repo                                              https://download.iaas.uio.no/uh-iaas/snapshots test       Test repo       Pointer to a specific snapshot in time, usually newer than `prod`                              https://download.iaas.uio.no/uh-iaas/test prod       Production repo Pointer to a specific snapshot in time with well-tested data, used in production environments  https://download.iaas.uio.no/uh-iaas/prod vgpu       vGPU repo       Pointer to a specific snapshot in time with well-tested data, used in nVIDIA vGPU environments https://download.iaas.uio.no/uh-iaas/vgpu
 ========== =============== ============================================================================================== ===============================================

 Usage is normally as follows: